adamsilver/fdpb/03-book-a-flight.md

 Traditional advice says you should only use radio buttons if there are less than 7 choices, otherwise use a select box.
 Rules are good: they allow us to think less and avoid the same mistakes others have made in the past.

 But there are always exceptions to rules.
-I prefer guidance to rules because they guidance doesn't presume to know everything.
-It offers up everything it knows, and gives you the power to break the rules when appropriate.
+I prefer guidance to rules.
+Unlike rules, guidance offers up everything it knows, and gives you the power to break the rules when appropriate.

-A Boeing 747 commerical jet airliner has over 400 seats so we've more shattered, than broken the 7 choice rule.
+A Boeing 747 commerical plane has over 400 seats so we've shattered the 7 choice rule.
 Call me a rebel, but I'm struggling to see a better way of presenting seats.
 Choosing a seat is quite a unique interaction and benefits from this layout.

-And using One Thing Per Page gives us maximal screen space to design something better.
-The screen whilst long is far less overwhelming as it'd dedicated to just one thing: choosing a seat.
+And using the One Thing Per Page pattern gives us maximal screen space to design something better.
+The screen, while long, is far less overwhelming as it'd dedicated to just one thing: choosing a seat.

 ### Unavailable Seats

 Unavailable seats are denoted by marking the checkbox (or radio button) as disabled.
 They are grayed out so that sighted users know they aren't selectable.
 Similarly screen readers won't announced them, and keyboard users can't focus to them.
+This is where disabling elements works nicely.

 ```HTML
 <input type="checkbox" name="seat" value="1A" disabled>